Contained use of genetically modified micro-organisms

 Please, read carefully all relevant instructions before filling the form.
-The notification/application must usually be written in Finnish or Swedish.
-However, the operators can fill the notification forms in English if neither the person with main responsibility nor his/her deputy are native Finnish or Swedish speakers, and neither of them have sufficient skills in these languages to provide information required by the gene technology regulations.
-This policy applies only to contained use notifications concerning work with class 1 or 2 GM microbes and plants or class 1 GM animals.
+The notification or application must usually be written in Finnish or Swedish.
+However, the operators can fill the notification forms in English if neither the person with main responsibility nor their deputy are native Finnish or Swedish speakers, and neither of them have sufficient skills in these languages to provide information required by the gene technology regulations.
+This policy applies only to contained use notifications concerning work with class 1 or 2 GM microbes and plants, or class 1 GM animals.

 Documents can be sent to the Board via mail or e-mail.

 - Risk Assessment Form for Genetically Modified Micro-organisms (Word file )